Located in Kanawha County, Zerbe & Pence fights for its clients throughout the State of West Virginia

 Field sobriety tests are divided attention tests that require an individual charged with DUI to follow instructions and perform physical maneuvers requiring balance and coordination.
 According to NHTSA, an individual with a BAC above .08 g/dL will have difficulty performing these standardized tests.

 In West Virginia, the most common field sobriety tests utilized are the Horizontal Gaze Nystagmus Test, the Walk and Turn Test, and the One Leg Stand Test.
 Numerous reasons exist as to why an individual may struggle with field sobriety tests other than intoxication or impairment.
 For example, these tests are routinely administered late at night to individuals who are tired and frightened with the consequences of a DUI arrest fresh on their mind.
 Medical conditions, including pre-existing injuries and weight, can impact the field sobriety test results.

 If you have been arrested for DUI in West Virginia and performed field sobriety tests, it is crucial that you contact an attorney right away to explore all possible defenses to the allegation of the arresting officer.
-The DUI Lawyers at Zerbe & Pence have certified training in field sobriety tests and are ready to put their skill and knowledge to work for you!
+A DUI Lawyer at Zerbe & Pence has certified training in field sobriety tests and is ready to put their skill and knowledge to work for you!